ethanwchen/nba-prop-farmer/README.md

 Updating bot parameters with 2023 NBA Playoff Stats.
 Predictions expanded from only prop values to team W/L and series scoring predictions.

+In addition to new predictive team values, mid-match bot usage will now be enabled, allowing for 2H and 4Q predicting.

 #### Contributing

 Contributions are welcome!
 Please feel free to open a pull request or create an issue to report bugs or suggest improvements.